 LEGOLAND Florida Hotel

 At The Children's Museum of Indianapolis, a Creepy Carnival Haunted House entertains youngsters during Lights-On Hours.
 The event, themed Pirate's Revenge in 2015, takes place October 10 through 31.
 Lights-On Hours for really young kids and Defenders Frightening Hours for kids who can take the dark are both available, as are Xtreme Scream late nights on select Friday and Saturdays.
 Don't forget to wear your costumes!

 Recommended Hotel: Residence Inn Indianapolis Downtown on the Canal

 Many zoos across the country offer special events for younger kids around Halloween.
 For example, the National Zoo in Washington, D.C., kids can trick or treat and enjoy animal encounters during a three-day event, October 23 to 25, 2015.

 Kids can enjoy nightly costume parades, trick or treating, "Spooktacular Story Time," seasonal crafts, pumpkin painting, and a Monster Bash Dance Party at Great Wolf Lodge.
 Popular locations include Wisconsin Dells and the Pocono Mountains, and events take place October 1 to 31, 2015.

 HalloWeekends at Cedar Point - Sandusky, Ohio

-Ohio's Cedar Point becomes haunted on weekends through Nov.
-1, 2014.
+Ohio's Cedar Point weekends October through November 1, 2015.
 The park's signature event, HalloWeekends, can be quite scary at night for those under 13, but is great for youngsters during the day.
 Kids can explore the Magical House on Boo Hill, visit Planet Spooky (Planet Snoopy) and catch a themed parade, all included in the regular admission price, in addition to rides and attractions.